Fiber tapping: Countermeasures

 One countermeasure of fiber tapping is encryption, to make the intercepted data unintelligible to the thief.
 Another is to deploy a fiber-optic sensor into the existing raceway, conduit, or armored cable.
 In this scenario, it can be detected if someone attempts to physically access the data (copper or fiber infrastructure).
 A small number of alarm systems manufacturers provide a simple way to monitor the optical fiber for physical intrusion.
 There is also a proven solution that utilizes existing unused fiber (dark fiber) in a multi-strand cable for the purpose of creating an alarm system.

 In the alarmed cable scenario, the sensing mechanism uses optical interferometry in which modally dispersive coherent light traveling through the multi-mode fiber mixes at the fiber's terminus, resulting in a characteristic pattern of light and dark splotches called a speckle pattern.
 The laser speckle is stable as long as the fiber remains immobile, but flickers when the fiber is vibrated.
 A fiber-optic sensor works by measuring the time dependence of this speckle pattern and applying digital signal processing to the fast Fourier transform (FFT) of the temporal data.

+While standard encryption protects the digital information, the raw optical signal can still be recorded via a tap and potentially decrypted later.
+Newer physical-layer countermeasures, known as photonic layer security (PLS) or optical steganography, are designed to prevent the recording of the signal entirely.

+These systems disperse the data signal across the optical spectrum or mask it as background noise (low probability of intercept).
+Without the matching optical key to reconstruct the waveform in real-time, a tap detects only static, rendering the harvested data useless.
+Because no valid signal can be stored, these systems provide resilience against future decryption threats, including attacks by quantum computers.
+Recent implementations have demonstrated this protection on high-speed (100 Gbit/s) links over legacy networks.

 The U.S. government has been concerned about the tapping threat for many years.
 In the context of classified information on United States Department of Defense (DOD) networks, protective distribution system (PDS) is a set of military instructions and guidelines for network physical protection.
 PDS is defined as a system of carriers (e.g. raceways, conduits, or ducts) used to distribute military and national security information between two or more controlled areas, or from a controlled area through an area of lesser classification, i.e., outside the sensitive compartmented information facility (SCIF) or other similar area.
 PDS provides guidance for the protection of SIPRNet wire line and optical fiber to transmit unencrypted classified information.